Analysis: Tottenham 4-3 Leeds

 Matthew Howarth, BBC Sport

-Antonio Conte claimed his players were feeling "really, really tired" after Wednesday's Carabao Cup defeat by Nottingham Forest, and for a while it looked as though another sluggish Spurs start would result in a third successive home league defeat.
+This remarkable, topsy-turvy game showcased Leeds' technical qualities and defensive frailties in equal measure.

-The hosts could have been further behind by the time Harry Kane drew them level for the first time in the match, but Hugo Lloris saved well from Crysencio Summerville and Rodrigo was denied by the woodwork - albeit from an offside position.
+The visitors could have been further in front by the time Harry Kane fired Spurs level in the first half, but Crysencio Summerville was thwarted by Hugo Lloris and Rodrigo - who was subsequently flagged offside - struck the woodwork.

-Ben Davies' long-range effort early in the second half cancelled out Rodrigo's finish late in the first, but the 31-year-old struck again in the final 15 minutes to put Spurs on the brink of a fifth loss in eight games across all competitions.
+The in-form Rodrigo scored either side of Ben Davies' second-half effort to put Leeds on course for another memorable win, but they let the points slip through their grasp in the final ten minutes as Rodrigo Bentancur turned the game on its head.

-The home side rallied again, however, earning all three points thanks to a late brace from Rodrigo Bentancur - who also scored Tottenham's late winner at Bournemouth last month.
+Tyler Adam's late dismissal rubbed salt into the visitors' wounds as Leeds' recent resurgence under Jesse Marsch ground to a halt.